Fullhousee/Phase-1-Project/README.md

-Front end SPA emulating a spritzy drink menu
-●	Used Javascript, HTMl and CSS to build application from the ground up ●	Manipulated the DOM to add dynamism when displaying drink/ingredients ●	Fetched JSON data from external API
+Front end SPA emulating a spritzy drink menu.
+Javascript, HTML, and CSS was used to build application from the ground up.
+The DOM is manipulated to add dynamism when displaying drink/ingredients.
+JSON data is fetched from an external API.